 Sutter Health Park: Baseball's Most Unusual Venue

-Major league baseball in Sacramento is a new chapter for the Oakland Athletics, who relocated to Sutter Health Park for the 2025 season while their permanent Las Vegas stadium is built.
+Major league baseball in Sacramento is a new chapter for the Athletics, who relocated from Oakland to Sutter Health Park starting in 2025 (their second season there is 2026) while their permanent Las Vegas stadium is built.
 Sutter Health Park is normally home to the Sacramento River Cats, the Giants' Triple-A affiliate, so it's one of the smallest venues in MLB history to host regular-season major league games, with a capacity of around 14,014.

 The intimate setting creates a unique atmosphere — every fan is close to the action — but it also means the stadium's shade coverage is more limited than at a full-scale MLB ballpark.
 And shade matters a lot here: Sacramento is one of the hottest major league markets in the country.